 Git is a free and open-source distributed version control system that is designed to protect your data between versions, and enable developers to share changes to their code cross-organizationally.
 Git and Anypoint Studio combined is powerful when you are working on a team where you will need to track changes made to integrations developed in Anypoint Studio.
 In this tutorial, learn how to set up the EGit Plugin which allows you to commit, clone, pull and push to repositories directly from inside the Anypoint Studio IDE.

 The first step is to Sign up for Anypoint Platform for free.
 Click the button below to create a free account.

-Initial Commit to Local and remote repository: Development of Mule Application in a team with multiple developers.
-You will need to create a repository in a shared location on Git to check in your studio code so other developers can collaborate.
+Initial Commit to Local and remote repository: As a part of a team of developers, you may be using an SCM (Source Code Management) tool such as git to keep track of changes in an application, you will need to create a repository in a shared location on Git to check-in your Mule application code from Studio so other developers can collaborate.